Willie Ross, Baron Ross of Marnock: Politics

 Ross was occasionally depicted by newspaper cartoonists as a boy in dungarees seated on an upturned bucket, as a reference to the Scottish cartoon character Oor Wullie.

-He was Lord High Commissioner to the General Assembly of the Church of Scotland from 1978-80, and became Honorary President of the Scottish Football Association in 1978.
+He was Lord High Commissioner to the General Assembly of the Church of Scotland from 1978 to 1980, and became Honorary President of the Scottish Football Association in 1978.
 He married Elizabeth Jane Elma Aitkenhead, daughter of John Aitkenhead in 1948 and the couple had two daughters.
 He died of cancer in 1988.

 Lady Ross lived to the age of 94 and died in 2018.